Chemical and Petroleum Engineering BEng (Hons) or MEng – 2020 entry

 Study and work abroad

-The international exchange programme offers undergraduate students the opportunity to study abroad at a partner university for either one semester or a full academic year as part of their degree.
-Currently, for students on the BEng and MEng Chemical Engineering programmes this is possible in your second year at one of the partner institutions:
+The international exchange programme offers undergraduate students the opportunity to study abroad at a partner university for either one semester or a full academic year as part of their course.
+For BEng and MEng Chemical and Petroleum Engineering students, this is possible in your second year at one of our partner institutions:

 - North Carolina State University, US